 I recently realized that, despite my familiarity with its later imperial history, I had little acquaintance with the history of India before the early modern era (and even that was pushing it).
-When I learned that, before his history of China (reviewed here), John Keay had composed a history of the South Asian subcontinent, I decided to rectify this situation.
+When I learned that, before his history of China (reviewed here on Concerning History), John Keay had composed a history of the South Asian subcontinent, I decided to rectify this situation.
 In so doing, I became perhaps the most aware of how difficult an undertaking such a history must necessarily be.

 Based upon my delight previously reading Keay’s history of China, I had expected to immensely enjoy India: A History.
 This was unfortunately not to be the case, though it did entertain.
 The fault for this lies not so much with any factor under Keay’s control but rather the nature of his subject.
 Unlike China, ‘India’ as a unified historical or even political entity has only existed for perhaps two hundred years, if that.
 Before its conquest at the hands of the British, India was simply the geographic expression for a subcontinent that was home to myriad kingdoms, empires, languages, religions, and peoples.
 To compound this difficulty, written records do not exist in Indian history until much later than elsewhere, forcing modern historians to rely only on what archaeological evidence exists for more than two millennia of India’s past.
 A single history of India, much less in only one volume, must then be highly selective as to what topics it covers.
 Keay’s narrative can correspondingly feel scattered, flitting from place to place and ruler to ruler while often backtracking to cover periods already mentioned when discussing another region.
 Wherever Keay’s attention settles, however, he can be relied upon to spin an engaging narrative replete with witty asides and fascinating anecdotes.